rayes0/blog/content/about.md

 In the past, I've tried writing fiction in the form of a webnovel titled [anemoia](/anemoia), which I eventually stopped updating because there aren't enough hours in a day.
 It was an enjoyable experience though, and I would love to pick it up again sometime in the future.
 Note that I haven't really edited it and only did the first couple chapters on a whim, and I consider it a _very_ rough draft.

 My writings should probably be taken with a grain of salt.
-They are sometimes heavily opinionated, and though I do read a fairly large number of papers, articles, and books (or at least, I like to think I do), I do not have a PHD in any of the fields I write about, and I am for the most part, self taught.
+They are sometimes heavily opinionated, and though I do read a fairly large number of papers, articles, and books (or at least, I like to think I do), I do not have a PhD in any of the fields I write about, and I am for the most part, self-taught.

 ### Coding and Linux {#coding-and-linux}